Dapagliflozin Evaluation to Improve the Lives of Patients With Preserved Ejection Fraction Heart Failure - DELIVER

 Presented by Dr. Scott Solomon at the European Society of Cardiology Congress (ESC 2022), Barcelona, Spain, August 27, 2022.

-Keywords: ESC22, ESC Congress, Amputation, Diabetes Mellitus, Diabetes Mellitus, Type 2, Frail Elderly, Geriatrics, Heart Failure, Hypoglycemia, Metabolic Syndrome, Natriuretic Peptide, Brain, Quality of Life, Secondary Prevention, Sodium-Glucose Transporter 2 Inhibitors, Stroke Volume
+Keywords: ESC22, ESC Congress, Amputation, Blood Pressure, Diabetes Mellitus, Diabetes Mellitus, Type 2, Frail Elderly, Geriatrics, Heart Failure, Hypoglycemia, Metabolic Syndrome, Natriuretic Peptide, Brain, Quality of Life, Secondary Prevention, Sodium-Glucose Transporter 2 Inhibitors, Stroke Volume

 < Back to Listings